Travis Jankowski Player Props: Rangers vs. Reds

 Travis Jankowski At The Plate

-- Jankowski is hitting .308 with three doubles, a triple and six walks.
+- Jankowski has three doubles, a triple and six walks while batting .341.

-- In 56.3% of his games this season (nine of 16), Jankowski has picked up at least one hit, and in three of those games (18.8%) he recorded multiple hits.
+- Jankowski has picked up a hit in 10 of 17 games this season, with multiple hits four times.

+- He has not gone deep in his 17 games this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.